YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 This project is a **Big Integer Calculator implemented in C** using a **Doubly Linked List**.

-Since the normal integer data types in C have a limited range, this project stores each digit of a large number in a linked list and performs arithmetic operations digit by digit.
+Since normal integer data types in C have a limited range, this project stores each digit of a large number in a doubly linked list and performs arithmetic operations digit by digit.

 The calculator supports: